Last Update: 10/10/20

 - Who has personal knowledge of the circumstances surrounding the note going missing?

-Usually, the bank will send one person to act as its duly authorized representative to take the witness stand.
-If that one person cannot truthfully and accurately tell the court that they have personal knowledge of the life of that lost note, then that witness shouldn’t be enough for the lender to meet their burden.
+Usually, the bank will send one person to act as its duly authorized representative to the deposition (cases can be won right here) or to take the witness stand.
+If that one person cannot truthfully and accurately tell the court that they have personal knowledge of the life of that lost note, then that witness shouldn’t be enough for the lender to meet its burden.

-The bottom line, in simple language, is the bank’s witness(s) should be thoroughly cross examined on the stand by an experienced lawyer when there’s a lost note count in the foreclosure lawsuit.
+The bottom line, in simple language, is the bank’s witness(s) should be thoroughly deposed and/or cross-examined on the stand by an experienced lawyer when there’s a lost note count in the foreclosure lawsuit.

 If you found this information helpful, please share this article and bookmark it for your future reference.